Copper futures rise marginally on fresh bets | Business

-Copper prices rose by 0.8 per cent to Rs 595.45 per kg in futures trade on Friday on a pick-up in spot demand
+Copper prices on Wednesday rose 0.39 per cent to Rs 594.30 per kg in the futures trade on a pick-up in the spot demand

-On the Multi Commodity Exchange, copper contracts for December delivery traded higher by Rs 4.75 , or 0.08 per cent, to Rs 595.45 per kg in a business turnover of 6,633 lots
+On the Multi Commodity Exchange, copper contracts for the December delivery traded higher by Rs 2.30, or 0.39 per cent, to Rs 594.30 per kg in a business turnover of 5,739 lots

 Analysts attributed the rise in copper prices to increased bets by participants, driven by a pick-up in spot demand.